dkukrety/html/README.md

-# html
+# html, CSS, Bootstrap Learning from Exceler.

-1. check for html cheat sheet.
+Exercise and practice examples for html, css and bootstrap.